ifindev/sensor-aggregation/README.md

 - Clone this repository.
 - Go to the main folder, then run `npm install` for install all the dependencies.
 - Open `sensor_data.json` on `data` directory.
 Select all the data using `ctrl + a`, then delete.
 After that, write an empty array `[]` in it.
-- On the terminal, run `nodemon app.js`.
+- On the terminal, run `node app.js`.
 The express server will start on port 3000.
 - Open up Postman, set request to GET.
 Then hit the API endpoint.

 ## Copyright